| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 Society for the Protection of Unborn Children (SPUC/UK)

-- Rev. Ian Brown (SPUC) noted that the Gospel of Life signals
+is to speak and live, not betray, the truth.
+Rev. Ian Brown (SPUC) noted that the Gospel of Life signals

 a new ecumenism.
 This new form of ecumenism moves beyond